LucDoh/UMD_DataChallenge2019/README.md

 After studying the data, we suggested three new stations to Zagster for their College Park service.

-By analyzing the bike usage by station and making use of the 1/4 mile standard (an urban planning standard for how far people are willing to walk to a transit station), we predicted the three best new locations for stations.
-We also showed how bike imbalances emerge due to user tendencies (people don't like going uphill), and gave estimates for how often stations would need to be rebalanced.
+By analyzing the bike usage by station and making use of the 1/4 mile standard (a standard in urban planning for how far the average person is willing to walk to a transit station), we suggested three new locations for stations.
+We also showed how geographical imbalances emerge due to user tendencies (people don't like going uphill), and gave estimates for how often stations would need to be rebalanced.
 Linda & Grace showed how usage varies seasonally, by day/time as well as with the weather (rain and temperature from NOAA).

 ### Tools used: